microsoft/pxt-calliope/docs/courses/csintro/making/unplugged.md

 **Materials:** Pairs of students, something to take notes on

 **Getting started:**
 Pair students up with each other.
-One is Student A, the other is Student B. The goal of this activity is to gather information from their partner that will help them to design a Micro:bit pet for their partner.
+One is Student A, the other is Student B. The goal of this activity is to gather information from their partner that will help them to design a micro:bit pet for their partner.

 **5 minutes:** Student A interviews Student B. The goal is to find out what Student B considers to be their ideal pet.
 Student A should mostly listen, and ask questions to keep Student B talking for the entire time.
 Here are some questions to start with: